exercism/ballerina/exercises/practice/http-billion-dollar-question/.docs/instructions.md

 ## Problem Statement

 You have been asked to find the top `x` billionaires by net worth in a given set of countries (number of countries = `N`).
-To implement that, you have been given access to an API which returns the details of the billionaires by country.
+To implement that, you have been given access to an API that returns the details of the billionaires by country.

 To simplify accessing the API, you can use the [`ims/billionairehub` client](https://lib.ballerina.io/ims/billionairehub/1.0.0/clients/Client) connector to connect to the API which returns details of the billionaires by country.